 TENNESSEE: Tenn.
-Code §§ 20-14-101 to -109 [click on Title 20, then Chapter 14].

-An employer whose employee has experienced violence or a credible threat of violence that can reasonably be construed to have taken place in the employee's workplace may seek a TRO and injunction on behalf of the employer, prohibiting "further unlawful violence or threats of violence by that individual at the employee's workplace or while the employee is acting within the course and scope of employment with the employer."
-The law specifies that it does not change the duties of the employer.
+Code §§ 20-14-101 to -109 [click open Tennessee coke; click on Title 20, then Chapter 14] An employer whose employee has experienced violence or a credible threat of violence that can reasonably be construed to have taken place in the employee's workplace may seek a TRO and injunction on behalf of the employer, prohibiting "further unlawful violence or threats of violence by that individual at the employee's workplace or while the employee is acting within the course and scope of employment with the employer."
+The law specifies that it does not change the duties of the employer to provide a safe workplace.